sassoftware/esp-kubernetes/esp-cloud/README.md

 The following Docker images are deployed from this location:
   * SAS Event Stream Processing metering server
   * ESP operator
-  * Open source postgres database
+  * Open source postgres database (this could be easily replaced by any Postgres database)
   * Open source filebrowser to manage the persistent volume